-Edwin Meléndez is a Professor of Urban Affairs and Planning at Hunter College.
-He was appointed as the Director of the Center for Puerto Rican Studies in 2008.
-An economist by training, he has conducted considerable research in the areas of Puerto Rican and Latino studies, economic development, labor markets, and poverty.
-In addition to numerous scientific papers and other publications, he is the author or editor of ten books.
-Professor Melendez has an extensive record of community and public service, including numerous appointments to government and community boards, and has worked as a consultant to numerous government, community, and philanthropic foundations.
-He received the Lifetime Achievement Award in Education, 2011, from the New York League of Puerto Rican Women, the 2010 Educational Leadership Honoree award from the National Puerto Rican Day Parade, New York, and El Diario El Awards 2009, New York.
+Edwin Meléndez is a Professor of Urban Policy and Planning at Hunter College and the Director of the Center for Puerto Rican Studies.
+He has conducted considerable research in the areas of Puerto Rican and Latino studies, economic development, labor markets, and poverty.
+In addition to numerous scientific papers and other publications, he is the author or editor of thirteen books including State of Puerto Ricans 2017 (Centro Press), Puerto Ricans at the Dawn of the New Millennium (Centro Press, 2014) and Latinos in a Changing Society (Praeger, 2007).
+Professor Melendez has an extensive record of community and public service, including numerous appointments to government and community boards.
+Among other local and national organizations, he is a member of the UnidosUS (National Council of la Raza) Board of Directors, and of the National Advisory Board of the John J. Heldrich Center for Workforce Development at Rutgers University.

 More About Edwin Melendez